Turku: Transport

 The State of Finland has announced plans to support Espoo with 30% of full expenses on a new metro rail, the Regional Council of Southwest Finland is going to use this as a test case for a new light rail network in Turku.

 The Turku Bus Station and the Turku Central railway station are currently located in different places.
 The City of Turku is planning to combine these two in a new greater station complex in the near future.
 This new travel center will consist of a hotel and several shopping estates.
 This center will connect all public transportation from commuter trains to long-distance buses.

 Turku's most significant highways for traffic are Highway 1 leading to Helsinki; Highway 10 leading to Hämeenlinna; Highway 9 leading to Tampere, Jyväskylä, Kuopio and Joensuu; Highway 8 leading to Pori, Vaasa and Oulu; and the Turku Ring Road, which protrudes circumferentially from Turku.

 Turku Airport is located 8 km to the north of the city centre, partly in the neighbouring municipality of Rusko.
 The airport is served by six passenger airlines, including airBaltic and SAS Scandinavian, and one cargo airline.

 There are also daily ferry services from the Port of Turku to Sweden and Åland, operated by Silja Line and Viking Line.
 These are something of a Finnish cultural tradition (see ruotsinlaiva), and people often travel long distances across Finland to Turku just to take a cruise across the Gulf of Bothnia.

 The Archipelago Sea boat traffic is handled by, among others, SS Ukkopekka, an old steamship that cruises on the route Turku-Naantali-Turku.

-Turku is the only city in Finland to have three long-distance railway stations: Turku Central, Port of Turku, and Kupittaa.
+Turku is the only city in Finland to have three long-distance railway stations: Turku Central, Turku Harbour (see Port of Turku), and Kupittaa.

 Education

-Turku has a longer educational history than any other Finnish city – the first school in the city, the Cathedral School, was founded along with Turku Cathedral in the late 13th century.
+Turku has a longer educational history than any other Finnish city: the first school in the city, the Cathedral School, was founded along with Turku Cathedral in the late 13th century.
 The first university in Finland, the Royal Academy of Turku (now University of Helsinki), was established in the city in 1640.
 In 1820, the first school in Finland conforming to the Bell-Lancaster method was founded in Turku with the aim of making primary education more inclusive to the lower classes.

-Turku is home to about 35,000 higher education students.
+Turku is home to about 40 000 higher education students.
 There are two universities and several "polytechnics" in the town.